 The Finnish way is a model called ‘Housing First’, which focuses on ending homelessness instead of managing the problem.
 Long story short, every person is provided an accommodation, whether it be a community house or a shared place to live.
 Since 2008, Finland has been working on this model, which is essentially the one used by the Soviet system under Nikita Khrushchev, in which government-funded accommodation and healthcare were provided to people.

-The planning rules that need replacing are archaic, and urgent land acquisition and housing plans can ease the problem.
-Simply put, we’re looking at a series of Krushchyovka plans, much like the ones that were in place in the Soviet Union in the 60s and which still house around 700,000 lower to middle-income people in the suburbs of Moscow.
-Both the leftists and free-marketers agree that the way to solve the housing crisis and relieve the pent-up anger it is causing is to build more houses: not just council houses, but massive apartment buildings, which can house a lot of families in short places.
+The planning rules that need replacing are archaic and urgent land acquisition and housing plans can ease the problem.
+Simply put, we’re looking at a series of Krushchyovka plans, much like the ones that were in place in the Soviet Union during the sixties and which still house around 700,000 lower to middle-income people in the suburbs of Moscow.
+Both the leftists and free-marketers agree that the way to solve the housing crisis and relieve the pent-up anger it is causing is to build more houses: not just council houses, but massive apartment buildings, which can house a lot of families in short place.

 Unfortunately, there’s an obvious flaw.
 The United Kingdom isn’t Finland or the Soviet Union.
-Finland’s total landmass is 338,424 sq KM, with a population of 5.5 million, compared to the United Kingdom, with a total area of 242,495 sq KM, and a population of 60 million –added to Finland’s five.
+Finland’s total landmass is 338,424 sq km, with a population of 5.5 million, compared to the United Kingdom, with a total area of 242,495 sq km and a population of 60 million–added to Finland’s five.
 Nor did Finland or the former Soviet Union face the inexorable, westward rush of millions of people from Albania and Bulgaria and Romania, coming in droves and bringing their friends with them.
-The UK population, which was 59 million in 2000, rose to 66 million in January 2017, and is set to cross 70 million by 2029.
-In London, where homelessness is rife, the number of births attributed to foreign-born parents is as close as 60%.
+The UK’s population, which was 59 million in 2000, rose to 66 million in January 2017, and is set to cross 70 million by 2029.
+In London, where homelessness is rife, the number of births attributed to foreign-born parents is almost of 60%.
 This is glaringly unsustainable, and yet no-one is addressing the proverbial elephant in the room.

 As for free accommodation and redistribution, here’s a story.
 Seven years ago, when I was still a rookie journalist, I read that homeless beggars in New Delhi were being provided with council social housing and made to learn trades and train in pottery and other small jobs for an honest living.
 It was a scheme intended to clean up the city streets before the Commonwealth Games, as well as to provide support to the persistent beggar problem in India.
 Two years from that, those council houses are still empty, and the beggars and vagrants returned to the sidewalks and drugs, after refusing to do such hard work.
 Walking around the streets of London or Nottingham or Manchester today, it would be remiss of me to be more optimistic.
 I left Asia in 2011 and, in 2018, I’m watching Europe become it.